 First, before you choose to remove chloramine, you have to know what chloramine is.

 Chloramine is a compound of chlorine and ammonia.
-It is quick in dissolving with the water.
+It is quick to dissolve in water.
 It serves as an alternative to chlorine to purify city water.
 More than 22% of United States municipal water treatment facilities use it.
 Even more and counting.

-According to experts, having chloramine levels of up to 4 milligrams per liter (mg/L) are safe for drinking.
-The same is also true for the measurement of 4 parts per million (ppm).
-At this level, no harmful effects can likely happen to one's health.
+According to experts, chloramine levels of up to 4 milligrams per liter (mg/L) are safe for drinking.
+The same is true for measuring 4 parts per million (ppm).
+No harmful effects can likely happen to one's health at this level.

 Brief Historical Background of Chloramine

-Chloramination was first improved as a flavor enhancer in 1926 at Greenville, Tennessee.
-It was where the water had awful qualities because of phenols.
+Chloramination was first improved as a flavor enhancer in 1926 in Greenville, Tennessee.
+The water there had awful qualities because of phenols.

-Meanwhile, in 1929, it has been used as a water disinfectant in some states.
-Examples of these are Ohio, Cleveland, Illinois, Springfield, Michigan, and Lansing.
+Meanwhile, in 1929, it was used as a water disinfectant in some states, including Ohio, Cleveland, Illinois, Springfield, Michigan, and Lansing.

-Lately, many water specialists have started to chloramine to restrain chlorine's reaction.
-Some of the areas in the United States which use chloramine are Philadelphia, Tampa Bay, San Francisco, and Washington D.C.
+Many water specialists have recently started using chloramine to limit chlorine's reaction.
+Some areas in the United States that utilize chloramine include Philadelphia, Tampa Bay, San Francisco, and Washington, D.C.

 Chlorine reacts to different organic compounds.
 Such is from rotting vegetation that is always found in surface water.